dwivedi14prem/Lucifer14OP/README.md

         #Yes, I am a criminal.
 My crime is that of curiosity.
         My crime is that of outsmarting you, something that you will never forgive me for.
         I am a hacker, and this is my manifesto.
-You may stop this individual, but you can’t stop us all… after all, we’re all alike..
+You may stop this individual, but you can’t stop us all… after all, we’re all alike..........⚡ OP
-OP